hannobraun/playground/2025-08-02_monobloc/README.md

 We have three identifiers here, all of which refer to functions.
 And all of those are intrinsic functions, that are built into the compiler.

-`1` and `2` simply return these respective values and put them on the stack.
+`1` and `2` simply return these respective values and push them to the stack.
 All numbers are 32-bit integers, which depending on context are treated as signed (two's complement) or unsigned.

-`+` then takes those two values from the stack, and puts their sum back on.
+`+` then takes those two values from the stack, and pushes their sum.

 Once this is finished, the stack contains the number `3`.
 Plus whatever was on there in the first place.